Connections-Business-Directory/Connections/README.md

 * OTHER: Update wsScreenOptions to version 1.3 and move to the Vendors folder.
 * OTHER: Update Browser.php to version 2.0.
 * DEV: phpDoc Fixes.

-### 8.5.23 08/26/2016 ###
-* TWEAK: Add the `cn-cat-has-children` class if a category has children in the term list.
-* TWEAK: Remove any empty items that might exist as the result of the `cn_entry_output_category_item` filter being hooked into.
-* TWEAK: Refactor `cnAdminFunction::managePageLimitSave()` to be more robust in order to prevent fatal string to array PHP errors.
-* BUG: Correct the display of the keyword search term result message by removing the duplicate term display.
-* BUG: Skipped escaped shortcodes in `cnShortcode::find()` to prevent the escaped Connections shortcode from being "cleaned" and unescaping it.
-* I18N: Update POT file.
-* I18N: Update MO files.

-### 8.5.22 08/15/2016 ###
-* NEW: Introduce `cnString::stripTags()`.
-* BUG: Correct logic in cnOutput::excerpt() would would prevent the display of a excerpt.
-* TWEAK: Use `cnString::stripTags()` instead of `wp_strip_all_tags()` when creating the excerpt.
-* TWEAK: Allow `span` tags within an excerpt.

 [Complete Changelog can be found here.](http://connections-pro.com/changelog/)